Einar Utzon-Frank

 Aksel (Axel) Einar (Ejnar) Utzon-Frank (30 March 1888 - 15 July 1955) was a Danish sculptor and professor at the Royal Danish Academy of Fine Arts.
 During his lifetime, he produced many sculptures, some of which stand as public monuments.
 Utzon-Frank was son of Jens Christian Frank and Anna Cathrine Utzon.
 Anna Cathrine was sister to the grandfather of Pritzker Prize-winning architect Jørn Utzon.

-Career
+Early life and education

 Einar Utzon-Frank was born in the Frederiksberg district of Copenhagen in 1888, the son of Jens Christian Frank and Anna Cathrine Utzon.

 Utzon-Frank began his artistic life as a painter but changed direction to become a sculptor.
 He was admitted to the Royal Danish Academy of Fine Arts in 1906, where he became a close friend of the somewhat older Kai Nielsen.
 However, the two friends followed diverging paths through their creative careers, with Nielsen following a lush modernism in contrast to Utzon-Frank's clear, cool classical style which follows the tradition of Bertel Thorvaldsen.

 From 1912 to 1913 Utzen-Frank travelled around Europe, visiting Berlin, Dresden, Munich, Florence, Rome, Naples, Paestum, Paris and later Italy, Greece and England, and many of the classical influences from his travels are evident in his work.